sgshulman/DGEM/README.md

 - fWriteScatterings &mdash; is True or False.
 The default value is True.
 Set False to avoid writing single and double scatterings to separate files.
 - taumin &mdash; is the minimum optical depth which gives scatterings
 - nscat &mdash; number of scatterings considered
+- SphereSurfaceDirectionsLevel &mdash; 2-4 HEALPix grid ([Gorski et. al. 2005](#gorski2005)) for direct photons emission points on the sphere star surface

 Monte Carlo parameters
 - nphotons &mdash; total number of photon packets for Monte Carlo method
-- iseed &mdash; initialization parameter for random number generator in Monte Carlo method
-- inputRandomFile &mdash; a file with the initial state of the random number generator.
-If it is provided, *iseed* option is ignored.
-- outputRandomFile &mdash; a file to store final state of the random number generator
+- MonteCarloGenerator &mdash; Monte Carlo random number generator description
+- inverseSphereSourceOrder &mdash; For sphere sources: determine the direction of photon propagation before the emission point.

 DGEM parameters
 - fUseHEALPixGrid &mdash; defines the sphere grid type.
 Set True to use HEALPix grid ([Gorski et. al. 2005](#gorski2005)).